learn-safran-navigation-timing/skydel-tools/SROG/README.md

 # Packages installation:
 $ pip install -r requirements.txt

-# Run Antenna Convertor script
+# Run Antenna Convertor script:
 $ python main.py

-# Click the button Click "Select directory" to select the directory with your Skydel csv files.
+# Click the button Click "Select directory" to select the directory with your Skydel csv files:
 Enter your simulation date time and click "Generate Rinex" to generate a the new rinex.